 We set out to develop and update our existing file management system.
 After a ton of R&D and feedback from our customers, we’re rolling out the new and enhanced Document360 Drive.

 The Document360 Drive elevates the experience and optimizes the way you organize, view, access, backup, and manage all the files and folders in a unified hub.

 Well, it’s simply a central cloud-based storage repository for Document360 customers to manage all files operation.
 If you have already used any other heavyweights such as Google Drive or OneDrive, getting used to all functions in Document360 Drive would be easy.

 A structured file management system is very much required in any online business; well it’s of prime necessity when you consider an online knowledge base.
 Storing all your digital assets in a single entity would make it easier and streamline your data management practices.

-Now that you’ve created few main folders, you can add subfolders under them.
+Now that you’ve created a few main folders, you can add subfolders under them.
 Just click on the More options ••• button next to the folder, select the Add folder option and do the same as you would add a folder.

-Similar to adding subfolder, you can also use the left navigation bar to add files using the More options ••• button and then Add files option.
+Similar to adding a subfolder, you can also use the left navigation bar to add files using the More options ••• button and then Add files option.

 Increase in file size limit for upload

 We’ve now increased the limit of individual and bulk file sizes being uploaded into the Drive.